Gastroenterology and Hepatology Fellowship Application Process

 - Your email address

 If you are an International Medical Graduate, please note the following requirements.
-Further information about visas is available on our GME web site.
+Further information about visas is available.

 - The University of Maryland Medical Center adheres to the standards and guidelines for the employment of non-immigrants as established by federal immigration laws and the U.S. Department of Labor.
 Non-immigrant alien residents or fellows will be sponsored under the J-1 visa program unless they have graduated from an accredited U.S. medical school.